HKalbasi/zngur/book/src/tutorial.md

 Zngur will add every Rust item with its full path in the `rust` namespace, so for example `String` will become `rust::std::string::String` in the
 C++ side.

-To build it, you need to first build the Rust code using `cargo build`, which will generate a `libyourcrate.a` in the `./target/debug` folder, and you can build your C++ code by linking to it:
+To build it, you first need to build the Rust code using `cargo build`, which will generate a `libyourcrate.a` in the `./target/debug` folder, and then you can build your C++ code by linking to it:

 ```bash
 clang++ main.cpp -g -L ./target/debug/ -l your_crate